ESSS/alfasim-sdk/docs/source/index.rst

 ALFAsim-SDK
 ===========

-The |sdk| help developers to create plugins for an ALFAsim application.
+The |sdk| help developers to create plugins for ALFAsim application.
 Plugins can extend the ALFAsim capabilities in a lot of ways, from adding a simple input to a custom calculation of solver equations.

 Some examples of the capabilities that can be extended are: